-Covering the period through to 2020, the Wacoal GENKI Project 2020 (TABLE A) establishes medium-term targets and action plans for countermeasures to lifestyle diseases, cancer, and mental health issues.
+Covering the period through to 2020, the Wacoal GENKI Project 2020 ($\fbox{\mbox{\tiny TABLE A}}$) establishes medium-term targets and action plans for countermeasures to lifestyle diseases, cancer, and mental health issues.
 Moreover, these initiatives have received external recognition.

 Aiming to alleviate shoulder stiffness and back pain and to encourage employees to incorporate regular exercise into their daily routines, in January 2020 we renewed an in-house exercise program that employees participate in before commencing duties.
 With increasing numbers of people refraining from going outdoors or working from home, we periodically distribute information aimed at helping employees maintain and improve their health.
-Further, we strengthened smoking countermeasures by prohibiting smoking during working hours in April 2020 and by establishing measures that offer smokers free participation in a quit-smoking support program for two years. importance.
-We will continue supporting the career development of women by expanding and improving a variety of systems and training programs.
+Further, we strengthened smoking countermeasures by prohibiting smoking during working hours in April 2020 and by establishing measures that offer smokers free participation in a quit-smoking support program for two years.